TonyPhipps/SIEM/UseCases/Windows.md

 - Build a "Rolling Whitelist" of the "Service File Name" and "Service Account" fields.
 Review the list regularly, and build a Rolling Whitelist Alert if the frequency of new entries is low enough.
 - ...OR...
 Manually build a large filter of expected services, and alert on anything not listed (Whitelist Alert).

+### Exceptions
+- Implement exceptions as they are discovered in the environment.

 ### Responses
 - Consider the file path of the "Service File."
 Is it resting in a strange location, like user writeable folders or shares?
 - Determine if the affected system should logically have this type of service created.